phospho-app/phosphobot/README.md

 git clone https://github.com/phospho-app/phosphobot.git
 ```

-3. On MacOS and Windows, to build the frontend and start the backend, run:
+3. On MacOS and Linux, to build the frontend and start the backend, run:

 ```bash
 make